Skip to Content

 The Cotswolds by bus

-Although the Cotswolds is pretty well connected by bus, it’s not the easiest thing to get your head around – not least because services are run by eight different bus companies!
+Although the Cotswolds is pretty well connected by bus, it’s not the easiest thing to get your head around – not least because services are run by nine different bus companies!
 The map above shows the route numbers and you can find a list of the routes by number below, showing the main stops and with a link to the timetables to check days, times and where the bus stops are.

 Most UK bus fares are capped at a maximum of £2 until the end of 2024.